defilogist/awesome-solana-airdrops/guides/sanctum.md

 ## Duties

-* Turn some $SOLs to $INFs, infinity tokens (10XP per token per day): https://app.sanctum.so/infinity
+* Turn some $SOLs to $INFs, infinity tokens (10XP per SOL worth per minute): https://app.sanctum.so/infinity
-* Hold other Liquid staking tokens like JupSols (10XP per token per day).
+* Hold other Liquid staking tokens like JupSols (10XP per SOL worth per minute).
 * Hold some PathFinders LST, it's a project that looks tied to Sanctum
+* Refer to other users
-* Grow Wonderland pets, their growth depends on your related tokens holdings (XP).
+* Grow Wonderland pets, their growth depends on your related tokens holdings (XP), there is one pet per type of LST.

 If you want to help me, use my referral: AHGOCH (link: https://sanc.tm/w?ref=AHGOCH)